 One organization that does this particularly well is NBCUniversal.

-Obviously, as a media company, they have plenty of engaging content to work with, but it is in how they feature this content from their various brands that
+Obviously, as a media company, they have plenty of engaging content to work with, but it is in how they feature this content from their various brands that is worth noting.

 The website lets its popular and critically-acclaimed shows shine, but also makes sure you know which brand within the organization that it comes from with a subtle category tag.